ethereum/devp2p/discv5/discv5-theory.md

 ## Co-existence with Node Discovery

-TopDisc is layered on top of Discovery v5.
-A TopDisc-capable node first uses the Node Discovery v5 to join the global discovery network, populate its local node table, and learn TopDisc-capable nodes.
-These nodes are then used to bootstrap TopDisc.
-As TopDisc registration and lookup operations proceed, TopDisc-capable nodes can also return additional nodes to improve those service-specific tables, as described below.
+The TopDisc system builds on the basic routing of discv5.
+A TopDisc-capable node first joins the network using [FINDNODE] and populates its local node table, learning about TopDisc capable nodes.
+These nodes are then used to bootstrap service tables (see below).
+As registration and lookup operations proceed, TopDisc-capable nodes can also return additional nodes to improve the service tables, as described below.

 A TopDisc failure does not by itself imply an ordinary Discovery v5 failure.
-A node may be usable for ordinary node discovery but unusable for TopDisc registration or lookup.
-Conversely, a node that fails ordinary Discovery v5 liveness checks ceases to be eligible for insertion into TopDisc service tables.
+A node may be usable for ordinary node discovery but unusable for registration or lookup.
+Conversely, a node that fails ordinary Discovery v5 liveness checks ceases to be eligible for insertion into service tables.

 ## ENR Capability